 These are the competencies that students need to navigate participatory media and culture.
 By providing access and opportunities to analyze, create, reflect and act as much with digital media as with older media right in core academic classes, schools are affording them the skills, community, and self-actualization that increase safety (resilience) as well as efficacy in and out of media.
 This is the real “Internet safety [or competency]” that needs to be taught in schools.
 As for the risks of offline life that over the past 20 years have been called “Internet risk,” they are addressed in schools if folded into the prevention education schools already do.

 A year after I suggested in 2008 that Internet safety was obsolete, we ConnectSafely folk published “Online Safety 3.0,” in which we suggested that Internet safety is not the goal but the means to the goal: full, healthy participation in participatory media, culture and society.
-And now, from the research and the work of two national task forces on child online safety, we know that what protects children online is what protects them offline.
+And now, from the research and the work of two national task forces on child online safety in the US, we know that what protects children online is what protects them offline.
 These are: life skills, literacies and safeguards that are both internal – respect for self and others, resilience, empathy, and a strong inner guidance system (sometimes called a moral compass) – and external, such as good modeling, parenting and teaching by caring adults, peer mentoring, instruction in digital and media literacy, social-emotional learning, protective technology used thoughtfully, family and school rules, well-designed digital environments, and well-established laws against discrimination, sexual harassment, bullying, and crime.
 It’s a lot, but it’s building on thousands of years of wisdom, research, social norms, and lawmaking.
 And it’s not really “Internet safety.”
 It’s time to move on!

 [If US school officials are wondering how all this might sync up with CIPA, please click here.]